PsichiX/Oxygengine/book/src/concepts/ha-renderer/introduction.md

 engine, to focus only on the effect and don't bother writing additional logic just to meet specialized vertex format and render target requirements.
-Another benefit we get from this approach is that now user can make his frontend material once and renderer will bake at runtime all variants needed all pairs of domain and graph materials.
+Another benefit we get from this approach is that now user can make his frontend material once and renderer will bake at runtime all variants needed by all pairs of domain and graph materials.

 This basically means that user can now get his material graph working without any additional work with any vertex format and target format that renderer find compatible at runtime.
 In even simpler words: imagine you have a material graph that has to add outlines to the image, in that case no matter if you render your entity for example in forward or deferred renderer, it will work for both by default as long as both use material domains which provide domain node that your outline material uses.

-**IMPORTANT:** all shader variants for given material are considered unique as long as they have different Material Signatures:
+**IMPORTANT:** All shader variants for given material are considered unique as long as they have different Material Signatures:
-- Material Signature is defined by Material Mesh Signature + Material Render Target Signature + Domain name + Vertex Middlewares used
+- Material Signature is defined by Material Mesh Signature + Material Render Target Signature + Domain name + Vertex Middlewares used.
-- Material Mesh Signature is defined by unique Vertex Layout (vertex layouts are defined by meshes, to be more precise by the vertex format given mesh data uses)
+- Material Mesh Signature is defined by unique Vertex Layout (vertex layouts are defined by meshes, to be more precise by the vertex format given mesh data uses).
 - Material Render Target Signature is defined by set of render target output names.

 ## 1 picture say more than 1000 words